How to secure your home

 1. Secure your doors

 The door is the easiest point of entry for a thief, so it’s vital you make sure your doors are secured.
-A hollow door, which robbers can kick in, is not as reliable as a solid-core door made of metal or wood.
+A hollow door, which burglars can kick in, is not as reliable as a solid-core door made of metal or wood.
 If you have a mail slot, make sure someone can’t reach inside with their hand or a tool to unlock the door.
 You can secure your door using deadbolts, strike plates and smart locks.
 A video camera and other home security gadgets are excellent decisions and can provide additional security.

-- Front doors: Did you know that 34% of robbers break in through the front door?
+- Front doors: Did you know that 34% of burglars break in through the front door?
 It’s usually the first place they try.
 A great way to start improving your front door security is installing a peephole — it gives you a way to see unexpected visitors and is far more secure than a glass window or smaller opening.
 Although most imagine burglars carefully using lock picks to gain entrance through a door, they usually just knock it down using brute force; therefore, you should also reinforce your front door using both a door reinforcement plate and a doorjamb reinforcement kit.
 These two kits are simple enough to DIY with basic home tools and a little bit of time.

-- Sliding doors: Robbers love bypassing sliding doors because they typically have a flimsy latch that isn't enough to keep them firmly in place.
+- Sliding doors: Burglar love bypassing sliding doors because they typically have a flimsy latch that isn't enough to keep them firmly in place.
 With a simple yet forceful kick to the bottom of the slider, criminals can gain leverage and break open the door.
 Keep sliding doors secured with a safety bar to the interior floor track.
 We also recommend you also add a floor bolt or a foot lock for additional peace of mind.

 2. Reinforce the windows

-Burglars are always searching for “windows of opportunity”, but your home’s windows are another easy entry point for robbers.
+Burglars are always searching for “windows of opportunity”, but your home’s windows are another easy entry point for burglars.
 First of all, make sure your windows are locked, and make a habit of locking them every time you leave and before you go to bed.
 However, a locked window won’t always do the trick — window latches are typically weak and don’t hold up against blunt force.
 Try these other tips as well:

 - Install window pin locks to keep windows partially open but still secure.
 Advanced pinless models are also available.